 These books are specifically about prenatal yoga and yoga for women:

-Yoga: A Gem for Women by Geeta S. Iyengar is a wonderful book about yoga for women at all stages of life.
+by Geeta S. Iyengar is a wonderful book about yoga for women at all stages of life.
 She’s B.K.S.
 Iyengar’s daughter, BTW.
-You gotta have it on your shelf and, better yet, in your hands – read it.
+You gotta have it on your shelf and, better yet, into your hands – read it.

 These books are your anatomical/physiological/biomechanical guides: